ipfs-inactive/blog/content/post/meet-the-community--Edgar-Lee-Netflix.md

 > With the first-ever IPFS Camp right around the corner, we’re interviewing some of the community members who are making this highly anticipated event a reality.
 > Haven’t applied yet?
 Don’t worry!
 Registration for the 3-day hacker retreat designed for the builders of the Distributed Web is still open!
 Visit [camp.ipfs.io](https://camp.ipfs.io/) to learn more about IPFS Camp, scholarships, and what’s included in your conference pass.

+> 💌 This interview first appeared in the [IPFS Events newsletter](http://eepurl.com/giMQzj), subscribe to receive exclusive content and invites to upcoming events.

 # Meet the Community: Edgar Lee, Software Developer @ Netflix

 <img src="/img/meet-the-community/edgar-lee.jpg" width="450" />